Rhode Island VA Loan Limits

 Your ability to repay the loan now depends on on the private mortgage lender that issues your VA-backed loan.
 Along with some general VA loan requirements, the lender will consider several factors.

 • Applicant Credit Score: VA borrowers usually need to have a credit score of 620 or better, although some lenders are rumored to lend down to a 580 from time to time.
-Additionally, Massachusetts VA loan rates often depend on an applicant’s credit score.
+Additionally, Minnesota VA loan rates often depend on an applicant’s credit score.

 • Income: Lenders will verify your income for the past 2 years to ensure you are earning enough to pay your monthly mortgage payment.
 VA loans employ two methods of evaluating applicant income to determine how much mortgage they can afford, known as the Debt-to-Income Ratio and the Residual Income method.
 Of course, you should be asking yourself how much mortgage can I afford before applying for any home loan.